FRC-1721/signage-installer/README.md

+# WARNING FOR TIDAL FORCE

+So, when i installed this.
+I did make some changes on the PC before i accidentally locked myself out (lol) so make sure to check that original pc out sometime later, maybe put ssh on it.

 # Kiosk installer for Debian based Linux distros
 Small installer script to setup a minimal kiosk with Chromium for Debian based Linux distros.
 This installer is heavily based on the excellent [instructions by Will Haley](http://willhaley.com/blog/debian-fullscreen-gui-kiosk/).